MicrosoftDocs/azure-video-indexer/azure-video-indexer/video-indexer-use-apis.md

 For more examples of setting the scope and permission types, see the [VI REST API](/rest/api/videoindexer/generate/access-token?view=rest-videoindexer-2024-01-01).

+## Start using the API

-You're ready to start integrating with the API.
+You're ready to start using the API.
 Find [the detailed description of each Azure AI Video Indexer REST API](https://api-portal.videoindexer.ai/).

 For a detailed example of using the keys in your environment variable file, and using access tokens see the Azure AI Video Indexer [sample](https://github.com/Azure-Samples/azure-video-indexer-samples/blob/master/API-Samples/C%23/ArmBased/Program.cs).